stevesajeev1/QuizBowlWebsite/README.md

    > Remember to update the `PUSHER_APP_KEY` and `PUSHER_CLUSTER_REGION` variables in the `public/pusher.js` file.

-5. Make sure to enable **Enable client events** in the Pusher application settings.
+5. Make sure to enable "**Enable client events**" in the Pusher application settings.

 ## Technologies Used